xiaotian0219/dragonboat-fullstack-challenge/README.md

 ## How to run

+The package.json was written to run on a UNIX environment.
+If you are working on a Windows environment please rewrite both package.json files properly.

 Install the dependencies using `npm i` and run `npm start` in both `backend` and `front` directories two start the api and the frontend.